watery-desert/loading_animation_widget/README.md

-⚠️ This package nowhere ready for use, this is only for public beta test.
-API may change and also some of the animation may be removed based on the feedback.
-I am also developing some animations so it's under development.
+⚠️ This package now almost ready you can use it.
+Make sure some APIs may change.

 ### How to install